Drake-Designer/Heat/README.md

 - The colour scheme ended up looking a bit similar too, but that was just a coincidence.
 I created my palette by picking colours from one of our own gig photos.

 So even if I didn’t reuse anything from their code, their website was definitely a useful visual reference while building mine.

+## 📝 Personal Note

+Since this was my very first project, I learned a lot of things step by step.
+I slowly figured out how to build the website, how to use Git and GitHub, and how to write a proper README.
+I kept improving by making small changes every day.

+One thing I recently discovered is that the best way to write commit messages is in the present tense (like "Fix bug" or "Add feature").
+But if you look at my commits, most of them are written in the past tense (like "Fixed ux pic") or in present continuous (like "Working on Upcoming Gigs page").
+It's too late to change them now, but that's okay!
+Now I know how to write them correctly next time.
+This is all part of the learning process.

+Working on this project has been really challenging (I honestly worked on it day and night), but it was also fun and rewarding.
+I tried my best to make the website and the code as good as possible.
+I know there are still many things to improve, but that’s totally fine.
+I'm here to learn and grow, and I'm really looking forward to learning even more 🙂